LFYG/pymem/README.md

+# Closure of this project - to the few that knew about it
+ I'm sorry to say that this project has now been closed but will stay available for reference.

+ It was fun to make and exciting to explore this field of programming

+ The closure is due to the realisation that this far better project exists: https://github.com/srounet/Pymem

 # pymem
 Proof of concept python module for read/write to process memory<br>
 Abstracts and simplifies the use of win32 api in order to read and write memory of processes<br>